 WHEN DO THE CIRCLES MEET?

 Circles® Northwest Florida meets weekly for dinner (Tuesdays in Pensacola and Thursdays in Panama City) and then a focused event.
 Activities for children and youth are provided after dinner.
 The first and third week of the month involves the Circle Leader meeting with their allies.
 The second week alternates between having a Guest Speaker to focus on a topic related to self-sufficiency and Big View meetings that examine the barriers that hold people in poverty and advocate for systematic change in the community.
 The fourth week has Circle Leaders meeting together and allies meeting together for support and training.
 If a month has five weeks then all of the above mentioned activities take place.

 WHO LEADS THE CIRCLES® INITIATIVE?

-• Catholic Charities of Northwest Florida is the lead agency involved in implementing Bridges to Circles and in working with the circle leaders, their families, and their allies.
+• Catholic Charities of Northwest Florida is the lead agency involved in implementing Circles® Northwest Florida across the region and in working with the Circle Leaders, their families, and their allies.

 • Guiding Coalition includes people from various social economic classes and races who are committed to ending poverty and supporting Circles® Northwest Florida through serving on teams to run the Circles initiative.

 HOW DO I BECOME INVOLVED?